nespinoza/stsci-exocoffee/index.md

 First of all, if you will be a presenter on an upcoming sesion: **thank you very much**!
 We really appreciate it.
 Here are some guidelines to follow for the upcoming session:

 1. **The session is informal.** This basically means: no slides!
 Just be prepared to explain the paper to our colleagues and, if you can, feel free to question as much as you can from it so we can spark discussion.
+Note that going through the paper directly has the added benefit of sharing with the crowd (especially junior folks) what papers on your particular science topic typically look like.
+Hence, why the "please don't bring slides" policy.

 2. **Be mindful of the different backgrounds.** While everyone is interested in exoplanets, there are colleagues working in other areas in the audience which might not have the same knowledge you have on the subject.
 Explaining non-standard concepts thus is very important!